U2UTraining/katacoda-scenarios/kubernetes-lab/step2.md

 console.log('Listening on port 8080');
 ```

-Ok, god job.
+Ok, good job.
 Don't forget to clean up before moving to the next part:

 `kubectl delete pod --all`{{execute}}